jonsabados/officeassassin/README.md

 Why not lift?
 -------------
 * Intermixing view stuff with business logic causes me a violent gag reflex - regardless of how small a project might be it is a bad idea.
-We have even gone as far as to invent css to separate data from presentation.
+We have even gone as far as to invent CSS to separate data from presentation.

 License
 -------